epw/consensus/Consensus Book.md

 - Get a second use of Serendipity
 - Get a playbook move from another book
 - Get a playbook move from another book
-- Get an Advanced Primordial move
+- Get an Advanced Primordial move\newpage

 ## The Tech Adept

-Most people think magic and tech are incompatible, but you know better.
+Most people think magic and technology are incompatible, but you know better.
 You prefer to think of them as peanut butter and chocolate.
 And you're the sweet sweet mix.

 **Name:** Jeremy, Kix, Sonya, B3ll, Doran, Starter, TK, Foto, Liza, The Law, Dodge, Ophelia, Tarvek, Fr0st, Amanda